Resources

 Associations & Engagements

-Preservation Buffalo Niagara – works to bring resources and results that ensure that historic places in Western New York thrive for generations to come.
-We partner with PBN regularly to host Historic Tax Credit workshops.
-We are also excited to support their Preservation Passport of Jamestown’s downtown historic district.
+Preservation Buffalo Niagara brings resources and expertise to help historic places in Western New York flourish for generations to come.
+We regularly partner with PBN to host Historic Tax Credit workshops and proudly support their Preservation Passport, which highlights Jamestown’s downtown historic district.

 Plans & Studies